nickel-lang/organist/README.md

 - `nickel query -f nix.ncl` will show the top-level documentation and the list of available symbols
-- `nickel query -f nix.ncl lib.nix_string_hack` will show the documentation of a specific symbol, here `lib.nix_string_hack`.
+- `nickel query -f nix.ncl lib.import_file` will show the documentation of a specific symbol, here `import_file`.

 ## Examples

-`example/nix-shell` shows how to use `nickel-nix` to write a simple `hello` shell. `examples/c-hello-world` and its variations builds a simple hello world program in C. More examples of varied Nix derivations are to come.
+`examples/c-hello-world` and its variations build a simple hello world program in C.

+The previous example of a shell based on `mkShell` has been removed.
+Nickel-nix takes the route of re-implementing a modular devshell framework in pure Nickel, relying solely on Nix for `derivation`.
+An example of a such basic development shell is planned in a coming pull request.

+More examples of varied derivations are to come.